cloudfoundry/community/toc/rfc/rfc-draft-haproxy-awslc.md

 **Compatibility note**: A client would only break on AWS-LC if it supports **DHE but not ECDHE**.
 Such stacks predate ~2010 and also predate TLS 1.2.
 Under a TLS 1.2-minimum policy (already enforced in this deployment), they are filtered out at the protocol layer regardless of cipher selection — every client that can negotiate TLS 1.2 also supports ECDHE.
 Clients that currently happen to negotiate DHE will transparently fall back to ECDHE with no visible impact.

 Recommended curve configuration for AWS-LC: `X25519:P-256:P-384:P-521`

-### FIPS Verification

-The AWS-LC FIPS module is built from a frozen, certified source tree using a fixed compiler toolchain.
-To produce a FIPS-compliant binary, AWS-LC's build process runs a `delocate`/`inject_hash` step that rewrites assembly and embeds an integrity hash of the module into the resulting library.
-This step is implemented in Go, so a Go toolchain (~200MB) must be available at compile time.
-Go is only a build-time dependency — it is cleaned up after the FIPS library is built and is not part of the runtime.

-FIPS mode can be verified at runtime:

-- `haproxy -vv` reports "AWS-LC FIPS 3.3.0"
-- Stats socket: `SslFipsModeRuntime: 1`

 ### Version Management